Bancha/BanchaBlogApp/README.md

 Futher development:
- - The User Management is a basic example, a full application should handle expired sessions, logouts, etc.
+ - The User Management is a basic example, a full application should handle expired sessions, registration, etc.

 For more information about Bancha go to [banchaproject.org](http://banchaproject.org)